 The answer to improved health care is here.

-The power to improve health care in Mississippi is in your hands.
+The power to improve health care in Mississippi is in your hands by supporting House Bill 613.
 Take action now to support Advanced Practice Registered Nurses (APRNs).

 Mississippi Health Care Facts